Best Kettles in Australia 2026 — Electric, Gooseneck & Temperature Control

 Power

-Rapid boilConcealed elementLimescale filter
+Rapid boilConcealed elementBrushed steel

 The kettle is the most-used appliance in the average Australian home.
 We boil it 4–5 times a day — first thing in the morning, mid-morning tea, after lunch, afternoon pick-me-up, and before bed.
 That's roughly 1,500 boils per year.
 A kettle sits alongside a toaster and microwave in the week-one bench-appliance trio — three appliances most new homeowners need running on day one.
 If your kettle is loud, slow, or dribbles when you pour, that annoyance multiplies 1,500 times annually.